NaixGames/Polycosmos/README.md

 - Have Hades installed (duh!)
 - Have [ModUtils](https://github.com/SGG-Modding/ModUtil) and [StyxScribe](https://github.com/SGG-Modding/StyxScribe) installed.
 Make sure this works in your computer (by executing SubsumeHades.py in Hades content folder).
 - Now you can use the mod loader to install the Polycosmos mod folder in this repository.
-- On your Archipelago folder, copy HadesClient.py on the base folder (where all the clients are) and copy the hades folder in the worlds folder.
+- On your [source code Archipelago folder](https://github.com/ArchipelagoMW/Archipelago), copy HadesClient.py on the base folder (where all the clients are) and copy the hades folder in the worlds folder.
 After doing this you should be able to generate a local multiword with Hades!

 NOTE: up to the time of writing this mod does not warrantee any type of compatibility with other Hades mods.